ThilinaRajapakse/simpletransformers/README.md

 >to_predict: A python list of text (str) to be sent to the model for prediction.

 Returns:
->preds: A Python dict with each word mapped to its NER tag.
+>preds: A Python list of lists with dicts containg each word mapped to its NER tag.
 >model_outputs: A python list of the raw model outputs for each text.